-Team / Service Mental Health Needs Assessment Service Coordination (MHNASC)

-Directorate Mental Health, Addiction and Intellectual Disability Service (MHAIDS)

-District Capital, Coast, Hutt Valley & Wairarapa districts

-Responsible to Team Leader

-Children's Act 2014 This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years in the Capital, Coast and Hutt Valley district.
-From time to time, as part of
+Position Registered Social Worker Team / Service Mental Health Needs Assessment Service Coordination (MHNASC) Directorate Mental Health, Addiction and Intellectual Disability Service (MHAIDS) District Capital, Coast, Hutt Valley and Wairarapa Districts Responsible to Team Leader Children's Act 2014 This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years Location This position is based in Porirua though the team works across multiple locations in the Capital, Coast and Hutt Valley district.
+From time to time, as part of Variance Response, you may be required to work in other areas.